 - Turkish coffee pot

-- Silicone ice cube tray as a mould
+- Silicone ice cube tray to use as a mold

 Melt the oils in the small pot over medium low heat.
 Stir constantly and keep a watchful eye on the oils.
 You want them to just reach the melting point and not overheat.